fasrc/Introduction_to_Odyssey/Exercises.md

 5. What modules do you have loaded now?
 6. Issue the `bowtie` command now.
 What's different?

-7. Load in the legacy modules
-8. Look for the versions of `bowtie` on the cluster again.
-What do you notice?

 9. (Bonus!)
 Use the text editor `nano` to modify your `.bashrc` to opt-in for the new modules

 ## Login/Interactive sessions
 1. Issue the appropriate command to get an interactive session w/ 4 GB RAM for 60 minutes
-2. Start a MATLAB command-line session.
+2. Start an R command-line session.
 What commands do you need to issue to do this?

 ## Submitting jobs
-1. (single core) Using `nano` or your favorite text editor, create a SLURM submission script to run the `test.py` example code.
+1. (single core) Using `nano` or your favorite text editor, create a SLURM submission script to run the `test.R` example code.
 Use the `run_test.sh` script as a starting point.

-2. Modify your script so that it includes the proper SBATCH directives, Lmod opt-in, module loads, and commands to run the test.py script.
+2. Modify your script so that it includes the proper SBATCH directives, Lmod opt-in, module loads, and commands to run the `test.R` script.

 3. Include a mail notification so that you know the script completed successfully.